Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/01-rtl_kernel_workflow/package_ip.md

 ## Create a New Project

+1. Change directory to the tutorial folder: `cd ./01-rtl_kernel_workflow`.
-1. To launch the Vivado®  IDE, enter the `vivado` command in a terminal window.
+1. Launch the Vivado®  IDE, enter the `vivado` command in a terminal window.
 2. Select **Create Project**, or  **File** > **Project** > **New**.

    The New Project wizard opens.